 Server performance monitoring;

 - Provides an “early warning system.”
-It allows you to know earlier, respond and rectify issues fast before things escalate.
+It allows you to know earlier, respond, and rectify issues quickly before things escalate.

 - Helps you make well-informed decisions based on valuable data that help you troubleshoot and understand better any loopholes in your system.